onzfonz/comp227/src/content/6/en/part6b.md

 ```

 The `createSlice` function's `name` parameter defines the prefix which is used in the action's type values.
-For example, the `createNote` action defined later will have the type value of `notes/createNote`.
+For example, the `createTask` action defined later will have the type value of `tasks/createTask`.
 It is a good practice to give the parameter a value, which is unique among the reducers.
 This way there won't be unexpected collisions between the application's action type values.
 The `initialState` parameter defines the reducer's initial state.